naomi-mali/love-reading/README.md

 ## Deployment

-The Together Cycling site was deployed to [GitHub](https://github.com) pages, following these steps:
+The Love Reading Bookclub site was deployed to [GitHub](https://github.com) pages, following these steps:

 1. Go to the [Love-Reading-Bookclub repository](https://github.com/naomi-mali/love-reading-bookclub)
 2. Go to the *Settings* tab (top left in the menu)